muniasamyk/Pandas_Data_Cleaning-/README.md

 ##### Implement functions to perform required calculations

--Avg sales
+1) Avg sales

--Mean Quantity
+2) Mean Quantity

--Mode of Quantity
+3) Mode of Quantity

--Standard deviation of quantity
+4) Standard deviation of quantity

--Correlation between sales and Profit
+5) Correlation between sales and Profit

 6) Create a function – Need to add a new column as “Status” if quantity is greater than 5 then “High sales” else “low sales”